doocando/portafolio/README.md

-# portafolio
+# Carlos Sarmiento portafolio
-This is my professional portafolio
+This is my professional portafolio.
+It uses AWS and ReactJS